mhdatallah/fsd-ams-nodejs-boilerplate/readme.md

 ### Installation
 - Install [node.js](https://nodejs.org) if don't have it on your machine already.
 - Create a `.env` file in the root directory of this project and populate it with the required values.
 See `.sample.env` file for more info.
 - Setup a MongoDB database, see section below.
-We recommend using MongoDB Atlas as it's easier to setup.
+We recommend using MongoDB Atlas as it's easier to setup, however a local cluster works just as well.

 #### Mongo DB